nagibyro/til/neovim/highlight-groups.md

-# Highligh Groups
+# Highlight Groups
-I was having an issue in neovim that when my cursor went onto a parenthesis or bracket it would seem to disappear and jump to the corresponding closing paren.
+I was having an issue in neovim, when my cursor went onto a parenthesis or bracket it would seem to disappear and jump to the corresponding closing paren.
 However the cursor had not really jumped and if I continued off the paren my cursor would seem to reappear.
 This was incredibly disorienting to